 Zoning isn't the only species of development regulation that can make it hard to build missing middle housing.
 As Zeanah notes, the International Code Council's International Building Code (IBC) is designed to apply to any residential building that contains three or more dwelling units.
 The IBC is more complicated than the International Residential Code (IRC), which typically applies to single-family homes and duplexes, and requires specific construction features that increase costs.
-And most jurisdictions in the U.S. use some version of this code to regulate construction.
+Most jurisdictions in the U.S. use some version of this code to regulate construction.

-Zeanah tells the story of how he and his colleagues in Memphis and Shelby County, Tennessee, worked with a building code advisory board to adjust the local construction codes to allow three– to six-unit structures to build under the IRC.
-He notes that these changes were only possible because Tennessee allows local jurisdictions to adopt their own amendments to the standard codes.
+Zeanah tells the story of how he and his colleagues in Memphis and Shelby County, Tennessee, worked with a building code advisory board to adjust the local construction codes to allow three– to six-unit structures to be built under the IRC.
+He notes that these changes were only possible because Tennessee allows local jurisdictions to adopt their amendments to the standard codes.
 But based on Memphis and Shelby County's experience, planners may want to explore opportunities to make similar changes in their communities and, where those changes aren't possible, to focus their efforts on advocating for updates to the IBC and IRC.

 Subscribe to Zoning Practice

 Each issue of Zoning Practice (ZP) provides practical guidance for planners and land-use attorneys engaged in drafting or administering local land-use and development regulations.
 An annual subscription to ZP includes access to the complete archive of previous issues.

 Top image: Sightline Institute / Flickr (CC BY 2.0)

 About the Author

 David Morley, AICP, is a research program and QA manager with APA and editor of Zoning Practice.